-To look up the Okta username of the user from an LDAP/Active Directory database, configure the [usermapping source=ldap_server] section of the SPS Okta plugin.
+To look up the Okta username of the user from an LDAP/Active Directory database, configure the [ldap] section of the SPS Okta plugin.
 Typically, the SPS plugin queries the email address corresponding to the username from your LDAP or Active Directory database.
+For details on LDAP parameters, see [ldap].